 Update: So long as you’re not opposed to shelling out a hardy premium, the newest Surface Book i7 is a prodigy of laptops designed for creative professionals.

-There's no doubt in our minds that the Surface Pro 3 was wildly successful.
-In fact, with its flagship tablet, Microsoft went so far as to inspire its OEMs to make their own award winning 2-in-1s in a similar vein.
+There's no doubt in our minds that the Surface Pro 3 was a success.
+In fact, with its flagship tablet, Microsoft went so far as to inspire its manufacturing partners to make their own award winning 2-in-1s in a similar vein.
 It shouldn't come as a surprise then that when the next iteration rolled out, the Surface Pro 4 made only slight revisions over its predecessor.
 But we're not complaining.

 The slimmer form factor and increased display size do wonders for the Surface Pro 4.
 Even the Type Cover keyboard has seen subtle changes.
 While it may not seem like much on the surface (ha), Microsoft Devices team lead Panos Panay and company have written a love letter with the Surface Pro 4 to their long-time supporters who've taken the time to issue feedback along the way.

 It's further evidence that Microsoft is listening, and its response is stellar.

 Although a true successor may not land until spring 2017, that hasn't stopped Microsoft from making improvements to benefit the current Surface lineup.
 A new build is on the way for Windows 10 Insider Preview subscribers, while controlling your privacy settings is about to get easier.
 However, Lenovo’s Miix 720 just might give the SP4 a run for its money.